1 Columbia Place

 1 Columbia Place (formerly Columbia Centre) is an office building in San Diego, California.
 It is the 18th tallest building in San Diego and a prominent fixture in the city's skyline.
 Atop the skyscraper is a flagpole flying the largest United States flag in the San Diego skyline.

+Originally known as Columbia Centre, the building was developed by San Diego developer Doug Manchester as the headquarters of First National Bank.
+It was one of several major high-rise office projects completed in downtown San Diego during the early 1980s, contributing to the city's expanding central business district.
+In 2014, the property was renamed 1 Columbia Place as part of a major modernization and repositioning program by its then-owner, Emmes Realty Services.

 It is 379 ft high and is located in the Core district of downtown San Diego.
 It occupies the full block between West A Street, West B Street, Columbia Street and State Street.
 It has 27 stories above ground and three below ground.

+Architecture

 The steel-and-glass building utilizes the modern architectural style and has a six-story atrium.
 Built in 1982 by developer Doug Manchester, it was renovated in 1993 and 1997.
 In 2004 it was designated an Energy Star building.
+The building was designed by architect C.W.
+Kim, while he was Director of Design for Hope Consulting Group.